Lorys89/DELL_VOSTRO_5490/README.md

 * Power On Lid Open
 * Enable UEFI Network Stack
 * Sign Of Life : Early Logo Display / Early keyboard backlight
-* cfg lock and DVMT: DO AT YOUR OWN RISK!!!
-It may brick your laptop.
+* cfg lock and DVMT: It is essential to set it up to start with this EFI

  ![CFG-Lock](./Screenshot/CFG-Lock.png)
  ![DVMT](./Screenshot/DVMT.png)